Menu

 2M

-Phonics is taught daily in Year 2.
-Phonics is a method for teaching reading, where your child is taught to read letters or groups of letters by saying the sounds that they represent.
-Your child can then start to read words by blending the sounds together to make a word.
+Read, Write, Inc. (RWI) is taught daily in Year 2.
+RWI. is a method for teaching reading, where your child is taught to read letters or groups of letters by saying the sounds that they represent.
+Your child can then start to read words by blending the sounds ('Fred Talk') together to make a word.

 Our school follows the Read Write Inc (RWI) approach to teaching early reading and spelling.
 This is a structured and systematic approach, that is designed to create fluent readers, confident speakers, and willing writers.
 It is vital that your child is encouraged to pronounce phonemes (sounds) correctly.